shusaura85/mythtpl/README.md

 Requirements
 -------------
 MythTPL requires at least `PHP 7.4` to work.
+MythTPL has no external dependencies.

 Licence